GrabiDev/econ-parser/README.md

 When executing the above command, logs are normally deleted together with the container when it exits due to `--rm` switch.
 You might want to alter the command to connect it to your custom logging driver and persist container logs.

-In Britain, the task should run around 7:00am UTC.
+In Britain, the task should run around 7:00am GMT.
 Regional editions of The Economist will have different release times for their briefings.

 # Create a custom Alexa skill